Review | IF YOU TURN TO LOOK BACK by Tom Hazuka (Chile)

 $19.95 Paperback; $9.99 (Kindle)

-If You Turn to Look Back combines memoir with political, social, and economic investiif gations of what it means to be an American and a citizen of the world.
+If You Turn to Look Back combines memoir with political, social, and economic investigations of what it means to be an American and a citizen of the world.
 American influence is ubiquitous in South America, and If You Turn to Look Back explores these relationships in a personal context.
 For Tom Hazuka was once part of that influence, from 1978-1980 as a Peace Corps Volunteer in Chile, first in the capital of Santiago, then in the far northern city of Arica, near the Peruvian border.

 In a chain of events springing from the 9/11 terrorist attacks, in 2003 Hazuka returned to Chile to examine changes in the country, the people and himself.
 He left Chile at twenty-four and returned at forty-seven.
 Every human knows what it’s like to wonder where time goes, and to reflect on what has been gained and lost over the years.

-Review by: Ben East (Malawi 1996-98)
+Review by Ben East (Malawi 1996-98)

 Toward the end of his memoir, If You Turn to Look Back, Tom Hazuka finds himself in front of the place where it all began a quarter century earlier.
 He’s standing outside his old Peace Corps training center in a residential neighborhood of Santiago, Chile, his fingers wrapped around the gate.

-His 2003 tour has brought him to this point after two weeks introducing his wife, Christine, to local friends Hugo and Any in northern-most Arica; a road trip to one of Pinochet’s notorious detention and torture centers in Pisagua; and a deep excavation of mind and memory from his thirty months as a Volunteer coaching youth baseball in a soccer-mad, dictator-stricken nation.
+His 2003 tour has brought him to this point after two weeks introducing his wife, Christine, to local friends Hugo and Amy in northern-most Arica; a road trip to one of Pinochet’s notorious detention and torture centers in Pisagua; and a deep excavation of mind and memory from his thirty months as a Volunteer coaching youth baseball in a soccer-mad, dictator-stricken nation.

 It’s here in Santiago, in front of the centro de capacitación, that past meets present in